forwardemail/forwardemail.net/app/views/faq/index.md

 ### Can I "send mail as" in Apple Mail and iCloud Mail with this

 If you are a subscriber to iCloud+, you can use a custom domain.
-[Our service is also compatible with Apple Mail](#apple-mail].
+[Our service is also compatible with Apple Mail](#apple-mail).

 Please see <https://support.apple.com/en-us/102540> for more information.